berkeley-gif/ecohack/README.md

 ```

 ### Wildfire
-Projected increase in potential amount of area burned in 2085, as compared to present risk, across California under a low carbon emissions scenario (B1) for the CNRM model.
+Projected increase in potential amount of area burned in 2085, as compared to present risk, across California under a low carbon emissions scenario (B1) and a high carbon emissions scenario (A2) for the CNRM model.
+The data are projected values for years 2020, 2050 and 2085.

 URL